-Caffeine is a natural stimulant that helps dramatically increase your blood pressure, alertness, attention and prevent low bp symptoms.
+Caffeine is a natural stimulant that dramatically increase your blood pressure, alertness, attention and prevent low blood pressure symptoms.

 Could Caffeine raise blood pressure?